ValerieSt/landscape/README.md

 'google-input-output.py' is a python script that automates a google search

-Input: csv file with countries or company names in first column, column title 'input'
+Input: csv file with countries or company names in first column, column title 'input'.
+For Q4 & Q5, you need to name the file input-domains.csv and add a second column with the country domains.

-Search string (can be adapted): "(AI OR artificial intelligence) AND (principles OR guidelines OR recommendations) AND ("[input from csv file]")

-Output: overview of search results (top 30 results for each entry)
+Output: urls with google queries

-Requirements: python, pandas, googlesearch (pip install googlesearch-python), requests, numpy, lxml
+Requirements: python, pandas

-If 'import search' from googlesearch does not work, use a virtual environment

-You can use the file 'input.csv' as an example file
+You can use the file 'input.csv' and 'input-domains.csv' as an example files for Q1-5